HAS-Tools-Fall2021/homework-cahoopes/Forecast_Submissions/hoopes_HW3.md

 Homework 3 submission - by Andrew Hoopes

+___
+### Grade
+3/3: Great work!
+- Next time make sure to submit your python script too.
+I don't grade them for content but I do check that you have your work.
+I found yours in the Assignment folder but next time include it in this folder for credit.
+- Also don't forget to include a summary of your forecast and how you got it.
+- Next time try adding some formatting to your markdown.
+_____

 1. Each of the variables used has the list data type and a length of 11941 days, from January 1st, 1989 to September 10, 2021.
 Within the lists, the flow list consistently has the float datatype, indicating a number with decimals, while the year, month, and day lists are always integers, meaning they must be whole numbers.

 2. For the week 1 predicted value of 85 cf/s, the recorded flow was higher than that value 761 times out of 970 total September days between 1989 and 2021, or about 78.5% of all September days in that time period.
 For the week 2 predicted value of 75 cf/s, the recorded flow was higher than that value 846 times out of 970 total September days between 1989 and 2021, or about 87.2% of all September days in that time period.